quinncomendant/restickler/README.md

   -n             Dry run: print the expected outcome to the screen; don’t actually do anything.
   -p HOURS       Min interval between prune operations (currently every 240 hours).
   -q             Do not output comprehensive progress report.
+  --self-update  Download the replace restickler with the latest release from GitHub.
   -u MBPS|%      Limit upload speed in Mb/s or as a percentage of available bandwidth, e.g., `-u 50%`.
   -v             Display verbose output (-vv or -vvv to list uploaded files).
   -A             Abort if there has been no user activity since last back up.